hoenie-ams/eikon-python/README.md

 ```
 pip install eikon
 ```
-*If you cannot use pip, you can install the package with wheel with the files from: https://pypi.python.org/pypi/eikon
+*If you cannot use pip, you can install the package with wheel (https://pypi.python.org/pypi/eikon)

 Start and set your AppID (while the Eikon Scripting Proxy is running):
 ```